 Q: Didn't you blog as an editor?
 Can I still find those posts archived online if I want to learn more about you?

 A: Yes, my editorial blog was Ten Block Walk.
-(Note: it hasn't been updated in over two years, so it's quite possible that you'll find broken links or missing images.)
+(Note: it hasn't been updated in quite a few years, though, so it's quite possible that you'll find broken links or missing images.)
 If you want to learn more about my tastes, and writers I've enjoyed working with in the past, you might particularly enjoy the posts tagged "Editorial Love Story."

 Q: Are you the same Molly O'Neill who is a cookbook author and the former New York Times food editor?

 A: Nope, you can find her over here.
 (But as doppelgangers go, she's pretty awesome.)

 Q: Who designed your blog header?
 Is it a font I can use?